 An Emergency grant is available for Neuroblastoma families facing financial loss or increased costs because of Coronavirus measures.
+This applies to families who met previous shielding guidelines.

 Funds have been made available by J-A-C-K and Solving Kids’ Cancer to help families in the UK or Republic of Ireland affected by Neurblastoma (Low, Intermediate or High-risk) , who face financial loss or increased costs due to the Coronavirus pandemic.